Multi-Modal Scene Graph with Kolmogorov-Arnold Experts for Audio-Visual Question Answering: Introduction

 Furthermore, another key challenge lies in the temporal grounding of question-relevant cues.
 Existing methods~\cite{2025tiger} adopt a Mixture-of-Experts (MoE)~\cite{shazeer2017outrageously} framework with MLP-based experts to capture temporal dependencies through adaptive weighting.
 While such MLP-based experts are effective at modeling coarse global temporal trends, the learned temporal weights remain implicit and predominantly coarse-grained, making them insufficient for aggregating fine-grained, question-relevant cross-modal cues.
-Kolmogorov-Arnold Networks (KANs)~\cite{kolmogorov1957elements}, as a novel neural network architecture, have gained significant attention in the deep learning community due to their strong data-fitting capabilities.
+However, the human has the intrinsic capacity to jointly reason over multimodal details and global contexts, the recently introduced Kolmogorov-Arnold Networks (KANs)~\cite{kolmogorov1957elements}, with its adaptive edge‑wise nonlinearities and strong data-fitting capabilities, offers a viable means to emulate this distinctive aspect of human inference.
 Compared to MLPs, KANs exhibit stronger locality under the same network depth, owing to their spline-based parameterization.
 This locality allows the temporal integration module to more easily focus on question-relevant events, enabling finer-grained modeling of cross-modal temporal patterns and ultimately improving temporal reasoning performance.
 To the best of our knowledge, we are the first to explore KAN-based experts for audio–visual question answering.